Employment Law in California

 Wage and Hour Laws

 Laws protect non-exempt employees from being forced to work for low wages and a certain amount of hours without increased pay.
 These are the wage and hour laws.
-They outline the minimum wages an employee can earn as well as the maximum amount of hours worked before qualifying employees should get paid overtime.
+They outline the minimum wages an employee can earn and the maximum hours worked before receiving overtime.

 California, like every other state, has unique wage and hour laws.
-However, there are federal laws in place that are minimum requirements for all states.
+However, federal laws provide minimum requirements.
 For example, the federal minimum wage is $7.25, but most states exceed that amount.

-The Fair Labor Standards Act states that non-exempt employees can only work 40 hours per week at their regular wage rates.
+The Fair Labor Standards Act states that non-exempt employees can only work 40 hours per week at their regular wage.
 If they exceed that number, the employer must pay them overtime rates at a minimum of time and a half.
-Some states also require weekend overtime pay, holiday pay, and overtime for working more than a certain number of hours each day.
+Some states also require weekend overtime pay, holiday pay, and overtime for working more than a certain number of hours.

-According to California’s Department of Industrial Relations, the state’s minimum wage is $14.00 per hour for employees who work at businesses with 26 or more employees.
-However, the minimum wage drops to $13.00 per hour if the business has fewer than 26 employees.
-Of note, a California employer may not use an employee’s tips as a credit toward its minimum wage obligation.
+According to California’s Department of Industrial Relations, the state’s minimum wage is $16.00 per hour for employees who work at businesses with 26 or more employees.
+Additionally, a California employer may not use an employee’s tips as a credit toward its minimum wage obligation.

-There are some California employees who are exempt from the minimum wage law.
-These include outside salespersons, and apprentices regularly indentured under the State Division of Apprenticeship Standards.
+Some California employees are exempt from the minimum wage law.
+These include outside salespersons and apprentices under the State Division of Apprenticeship Standards.

 Workers’ Compensation